 Traditional Bangers and Mash with a Guinness Gravy and Peas

-Y’all are going to absolutely love my Granny’s bangers and mash!
-When my kids were little I’m not sure what was better, eating these bangers or being allowed to say Granny’s bangers! ha!
+Y’all are going to absolutely love my Granny’s bangers and mash.
+When I was little, I’m not sure what was better, eating these bangers or being allowed to say Granny’s bangers, too funny.

 I know everyone thinks Corned Beef and Cabbage is traditional Irish food, it isn’t but it is delicious!